SLP Self-Care Practices for Virtual & Hybrid Learning

 Set tiny, achievable goals for yourself when you feel overwhelmed, so you can feel calmed and accomplished by getting something done!

 Examples of possible goals include drinking four bottles of water, getting up to stretch once every two hours, or replying to at least three emails over the course of the day—just some small-ish tasks that you know you can handle!
-Being able to cross these off of your to-do list is a good way to help yourself feel more centered about tackling the bigger tasks.
+Crossing these off of your to-do list is a good way to help yourself feel more centered about tackling the bigger tasks.

 Determine your “love language” regarding how you prefer to receive care from loved ones, then provide your own self-love and self-care in that form!